Serhiy Buletsa

-Serhiy Anatoliyovych Buletsa (Сергій Анатолійович Булеца; born 16 February 1999) is a Ukrainian professional football midfielder who plays for Zorya Luhansk on loan from Dynamo Kyiv.
+Serhiy Anatoliyovych Buletsa (Сергій Анатолійович Булеца; born 16 February 1999) is a Ukrainian professional footballer who plays as an attacking midfielder for Ukrainian Premier League club Oleksandriya.

 Career

-Born in Zakarpattia Oblast, Buletsa is a product of Uzhhorod and Kyiv football academies among which are RVUFK Kyiv and Dynamo Kyiv youth sportive schools.
+Born in Zakarpattia Oblast, Buletsa is a product of Uzhhorod and Kyiv football academies among which are RVUFK Kyiv and Dynamo Kyiv.

 He played for Dynamo in the Ukrainian Premier League Reserves (U-21 and U-19 competitions) and in April 2019 he was promoted to the senior squad team.
-Buletsa was listed for the away game with FC Mariupol in the Ukrainian Premier League on 13 April 2019 yet has not played a minute.
+Buletsa was sat on the bench for the away game with Mariupol in the Ukrainian Premier League on 13 April 2019, but did not make an appearance.

-On 26 June 2019, Buletsa was loaned to SC Dnipro-1 for the 2019–20 season.
-On 31 July 2019, in his Ukrainian Premier League debut against FC Olimpik Donetsk, Buletsa scored after only two minutes.
+On 26 June 2019, Buletsa was loaned to Dnipro-1 for the 2019–20 season.
+On 31 July 2019, in his Ukrainian Premier League debut against Olimpik Donetsk, Buletsa scored after only two minutes.
 That goal was also the first ever Ukrainian Premier League goal for Dnipro-1.
 On 31 August 2020, his loan was prolonged for another season.

 International career

 Buletsa was part of the Ukraine national under-20 football team that won the 2019 FIFA U-20 World Cup.
 He played a key role in Ukraine's success, appearing in all 7 of his team's matches and scoring 3 goals.
 At the end of the tournament, Buletsa received the Silver Ball, awarded to the second best player of the tournament.

-He made his Ukraine national football team debut on 8 September 2021 in a friendly against the Czech Republic, a 1–1 away draw.
+He made his senior national team debut on 8 September 2021 in a friendly against the Czech Republic, a 1–1 away draw.